storopoli/storopoli.com/content/blog/2025-02-10-bitvm/index.md

 ![Three Big Ideas](3_big_ideas.png)

 The only new idea that BitVM brings to the table is the Groth16 Bitcoin script compiler.
-Arithmetic circuits are basic building blocks of ZK-SNARKs, and emulating covenants with connector outputs was already used by the [Ark protocol](https://ark-protocol.org/).
+Verified computation is the premise of ZK-SNARKs, and emulating covenants with connector outputs was already used by the [Ark protocol](https://ark-protocol.org/).